 Environmental Studies is the science of the interaction between humans and the environment.
 An interdisciplinary field, environmental studies involves interconnections between ecology, economics, geography, geology, meteorology, politics and sociology.
 As an environmental studies student, you will explore the structure and function of the world and our connection to it.

 As an Environmental Studies minor, you can participate in study-travel programs to explore the diversity and complexity of organisms and their natural habitat both abroad and in the country.
-Places you could go include:
+Our study-travel students have been to:

 - Costa Rica

 Students experienced the rainforests of Costa Rica while studying the biological diversity, ecology, and environmental science of Costa Rica with Dr. Doug Jensen.
 Activities included hiking in the rainforests, zip lining through the forest canopy, sea kayaking, and watching howler monkeys.
 Students also volunteered at a local school and learned to prepare Costa Rican foods.

 As part of the Environmental Studies curriculum, you will journey to local and regional habitats to examine plants, animals and ecosystems.
 You will learn to identify and observe organisms and their functions in their natural habitats.
 At right, Ecology students led by Dr. Jensen, observe plants at Cove Creek, a tributary of the Green River in Saluda, North Carolina.
 Students on this trip had a field quiz that included plant identifications and a botanical scavenger hunt.

 Participation in scientific research is an invaluable way for you to experience first-hand how scientists learn about the world.
 Working independently or side-by-side with faculty mentors, our students perform research, much of which is presented at state, regional, and national conferences, often winning awards.